Title Date Summary

 College Eye 44:35, p.1

-229 Twenty of the fifty fall quarter graduates are entering the teaching profession, according to a report from Raymond J. Schlicher
+229 Twenty of the fifty fall quarter graduates of the college are entering the teaching profession, according to a report from Raymond J. Schlicher

 230 Twenty of the fifty fall quarter graduates are entering the teaching profession, according to a report from Raymond J. Schlicher